cose-wg/HPKE/draft-ietf-cose-hpke.md

 The COSE_Key with the existing key types can be used to represent KEM private or public keys.
 When using a COSE_Key for COSE-HPKE, the following checks are made:

-* If the "kty" field is "AKP", then the public and private keys SHALL be raw HPKE public and private keys (respectively) for the KEM used by the algorithm.
+* If the "kty" field is "AKP", then the public and private keys SHALL be the raw HPKE public and private keys (respectively) for the KEM used by the algorithm.
 * Otherwise, the key MUST be suitable for the KEM used by the algorithm.
 In case the "kty" parameter is "EC2" or "OKP", this means the value of "crv" parameter is suitable.
 For the algorithms defined in